FoNDUE-HTR/Documentation/README.md

 ## Quick use

-You can use the complete pipeline with [this notebook](https://github.com/FoNDUE-HTR/Documentation/blob/master/notebook_pipeline.ipynb).
+If you want to use the pipeline with a notebook, follow the instructions here [here](https://github.com/FoNDUE-HTR/Documentation/blob/master/NOTEBOOK.md).

-## About this GitHub organisation
+## About this GitHub repo

 This repo aims at helping local users of FoNDUE.
 They can find informations about HTR solutions in Geneva.